Custom Plastic Injection Molding

-Innovative Plastic Injection Moulding Techniques
+Innovative Plastic Injection Molding Techniques

-While the basic process of plastic injection moulding is relatively simple, involving only a handful of key elements, mastering the process at the level that Stack Plastics has is considerably more difficult.
+While the basic process of plastic injection molding is relatively simple, involving only a handful of key elements, mastering the process at the level that Stack Plastics has is considerably more difficult.
 We think of our specific methods as "scientific molding"—we experiment with different variables and collect data that helps us optimize our injection molding processes.
 This helps us achieve maximum efficiency, provide superior quality custom plastic injection molded parts, and maintain perfect repeatability for parts in quantities in the millions.

 Custom Plastic Injection Molding Capabilities

 Plastic molding involves several processes including injection molding, overmolding, insert molding and micro molding, each of which produces a different result.
 Selecting the right process for your application depends on part size, dimensional tolerance and material, and whether the part requires material bonding or interior strengthening.

 - Overmolding: involves combining two or more elastomer or plastic molded parts to fabricate a single component.
 This process can produce tight tolerances and is typically used to create soft-grip surfaces, improve ergonomics or create color contrast for aesthetics.

 - Insert molding: an injection molding process where elastomers, thermosets or thermoplastics are molded or formed around metal and other non-plastic parts.

 - Micro molding: a tight tolerance process used to create incredibly small plastic molded parts.
 This process is frequently used for the fabrication of intricate medical and surgical devices.